How DDEV Works¶

 - Additional add-on services may be there for a given project, for example

-Now for the two oddball containers, which are global (there is only one of each).
+Now for the two oddball global containers (there’s only one of each):

-ddev-routercontainer is a "reverse proxy".
-It takes incoming HTTP/S requests and looks up the hostname in the incoming URL and routes it to the correct project's
+ddev-routercontainer is a “reverse proxy”.
+It takes incoming HTTP/S requests, looks up the hostname in the incoming URL, and routes it to the correct project’s

 ddev-webserver.
 Depending on the project’s configuration with